-In a word, everything.
-You must declare all income whether it is money or gifts in kind, from every source.
+You must declare all income whether it is money, gifts in kind or loans from every source.
 You must advise your Case Worker of all earnings, tips, vacation pay, taxable benefits, as well as all other money received from all other sources, It is always best to declare everything and let your Case Worker assess whether it is deductible income or not.

 What if I am pending employment insurance?

-If you receive Ontario Works Assistance while waiting for your Employment Insurance (EI) application to be processed, you must reimburse the Welfare agency for any money received from your EI benefits once the claim is established.
+You must reimburse Ontario Works for any money received from your EI benefits once the claim is established.
 To ensure Ontario Works receives assistance paid, an assignment of benefit must be completed and signed.
 The purpose of this process, called Assignment of Benefits, is to ensure that benefits are not paid for the same weeks by both Employment Insurance and Ontario Works.